mrvbltzr/mark-wants-to-learn/git/03-commits-in-detail-and-related-topics.md

 Create a file called `.gitignore` in the root of a repository.
 Inside the file, we can write patterns to tell Git which files & folders to ignore:

-- `.env` will ignore files named .env
+- `.env` will ignore files named.env
 - `folderName/` will ignore an entire directory
 - `*.log` will ignore any files with the `.log` extension